Laura blasts Gulf Coast with wind, rain and wall of seawater

 Federal Emergency Management Agency Administrator Pete Gaynor urged people in Laura's path to stay home, if that's still safe.
 “Don't go out sightseeing.
 You put yourself, your family at risk, and you put first responders at risk," he told “CBS This Morning.”

 FEMA has plenty of resources staged to help survivors, Gaynor said.
-Louisiana Gov. John Bel Edwards mobilized the National Guard to help, and state Department of Wildlife crews had boats prepared for water rescues.
+Edwards mobilized the National Guard to help, and state Department of Wildlife crews had boats prepared for water rescues.

 Forecasters expected a weakened Laura to cause widespread flash flooding in states far from the coast.
 An unusual tropical storm warning was issued as far north as Little Rock, where forecasters expected gusts of 50 mph (80 kph) and a deluge of rain through Friday.
 The storm was so powerful that it could regain strength after turning east and reaching the Atlantic Ocean, potentially threatening the densely populated Northeast.